‘The Young And The Restless’ Recap For Tuesday: Rey Takes A Huge Risk

-The Young and the Restless recap for Tuesday, April 9 reveal Phyllis is meddling in Summer’s marriage to Kyle.
+The Young and the Restless recap for Tuesday, April 9, reveals Phyllis is meddling in Summer’s marriage to Kyle.
 Plus, Rey protects Mia while Ashley once again hurts Jack.

 Phyllis (Gina Tognoni) met with Lola (Sasha Calle) at Crimson Lights.
 Phyllis wanted to plan a party for herself, but Lola declined since she is getting ready for the new restaurant opening.
 Lola wondered if Phyllis wanted to know if Lola was a threat to Summer (Hunter King) and Kyle (Michael Mealor).
-Later, Phyllis revealed that she didn’t realize that Summer had surgery as Lola’s live liver donor until well after the fact.
-Lola gave happy couple her best wishes, but Phyllis admitted she doesn’t love their pairing.
+Later, Phyllis revealed that she didn’t realize that Summer had surgery and was Lola’s live liver donor until well after the fact.
+Lola gave the happy couple her best wishes, but Phyllis admitted she doesn’t love their pairing.
 Phyllis told Lola that Kyle obviously loves Lola, and she wished that Kyle would look at Summer like he looked at Lola.
-She revealed to the chef that she planned to whisk Summer away on a girl’s trip.
+She revealed to the chef that she planned to whisk Summer away on a girls’ trip.

 Meanwhile, Jack had a meeting with Traci (Beth Maitland), Billy (Jason Thompson), Kyle, and Summer.
 He told them all about his new plan Jabot Collective.
 The idea is to become a lifestyle brand complete with beauty bloggers and influencers.
-Traci worried that the shift took them too far away from the company’s main products just to get back at Ashley, but Jack reminded her that they had very few products, so they had to do something drastic.
+Traci worried that the shift took them too far away from the company’s main products just to get back at Ashley.
+However, Jack reminded her that they had very few products, so they had to do something drastic.
 Then, Jack offered Summer a job, and Summer told him she’d have to think about it.
 After all, she didn’t want to leave Newman in a lurch.

 Just a Paul and Christine appreciation post. ❤️ How cute is this #YR couple? pic.twitter.com/i1xBzEvsxy